rust-lang/book/src/ch07-01-modules.md

   into scope so that it's easier to refer to them.

 We'll take a look at each of these parts and see how they fit into the whole.
-Then, we'll take a look at the standard library and its module layout.